Proportional representation: Single transferable vote (STV)

 There have been claims made that STV handicaps certain extreme candidates because, to gain transfers based on back-up preferences and so improve their chance of election, candidates need to canvass voters beyond their own circle of supporters, and so need to moderate their views.
-This argument is made from the high natural threshold STV provides with low district magnitude.
+This argument is based on the high effective threshold produced by STV in districts with only a few members.

 Conversely, widely respected candidates can win election even if they receive relatively few first preferences.
 They do this by benefiting from strong subordinate preference support.
-Of course, they must have enough initial support so that they are not in the bottom rung of popularity or they will be eliminated when the field of candidate is thinned.
+Of course, they must have enough initial support so that they are not in the bottom rung of popularity or they will be eliminated as the field of candidate is thinned.

 Charles Dodgson (Lewis Carroll), the polymath logician and author, developed a passionate interest in voting methods.
 He believed STV to be fundamentally flawed, particularly regarding the allocation of "surplus" votes.
 His novel solution was to let the candidates themselves caucus and "club" votes together through the process of a negotiated consensus.
 As he stated:

 May I, in conclusion, point out that the method advocated in my pamphlet (where each elector names one candidate only, and the candidates themselves can, after the numbers are announced, club their votes, so as to bring in others besides those already announced as returned) would be at once perfectly simple and perfectly equitable in its result?

 However, his entreaties to Lord Salisbury, leader of the United Kingdom's Conservative Party and future prime minister, to adopt "clubbing" were rejected in 1884 as "too sweeping a change".
 Subsequently, he joined with Thomas Hare and several Conservative and Liberal members of Parliament to found the Proportional Representation Society (later the Electoral Reform Society) and to pursue STV.